 2. Embrace Paid Advertising

-Facebook advertising is something most people are familiar with in 2018, but setting up an effective ad that delivers real return on investment is another story.
-Last year, a whopping 93% of social media advertisers were using paid Facebook ads to reach their target audience and with Facebook set to change its algorithm to favour profiles instead of business pages, it’s becoming a matter of pay to play or be left behind.
+Organic reach is now less than 1% on average.
+Facebook advertising is something most people are familiar with in 2019, but setting up an effective ad that delivers real return on investment is another story.
+93% of social media advertisers use paid Facebook ads to reach their target audience and with Facebook set to change its algorithm to favour profiles instead of business pages, it’s becoming a matter of pay to play or be left behind.
 While ad creation on Facebook may seem like a minefield, evidence shows that often simple is best.
 Here are our top tips to create a killer ad:

 Create a valuable offer

 No matter how fantastic your imagery, copy or budget is - if you’re advertising a lacklustre product or offer, your audience will let you know by simply not engaging.
 The first step to determining what might be a hit online is to try and put yourself in the shoes of your target consumer.
 What are their needs?
 What are their pain points?
 Aim to be the solution to their problems before they realise they have them and you’re on your way to a winning ad campaign.

 So much of ad performance is dictated by imagery, but choosing the prettiest photo or graphic you can find just won't do the trick.
 The only way to truly know what will perform best is to split test your ads to find out.
 If you're creating imagery yourself, Crave New Media has a guide on how to make the most of your camera phone, or if you’d rather leave it to the professionals then you can of course hand it off to our in-house photography team.